Bloomberg Ranks Stonehill’s Business Program Among Best in U.S.

 Those multicultural domestic populations, which have become such a powerful force in our economy, bring with them their culture, history, arts, customs and religions.
 As a result, their expectations on the delivery of goods and services require uniquely developed business skills along with broad cultural awareness.

-Building on Stonehill’s liberal arts foundation, the International Business Program at Stonehill College provides the flexibility to study international concepts by taking courses outside of the business department.
+Building on Stonehill’s liberal arts foundation, the International Business major at Stonehill College provides the flexibility to study international concepts by taking courses outside of the business department.
 International Business students can choose from a variety of course offerings including:

 - Cultural Anthropology